A school counselor speaking with a student in a library.

 8. Demonstrate the ability to apply scholarly and research literature to counseling practice and program evaluation.

-Upon completion of the Counseling, M.S., School Counseling Specialty, graduates will be able to:
+Upon completion of the school counseling track, graduates will be able to:

 1. Articulate foundational knowledge of the school counseling specialty, including the history of school counseling, models of school counseling programs, and models of school-based collaboration and consultation.